Cutting Back and Pruning grasses, perennials, shrubs

 Controlling weeds in the garden and lawn:

 Any type of pre-emergent herbicide, including Crabgrass preventer, should be applied around mid-March (Crabgrass preventer as late as mid-April) to control weeds that will be trying to come up this spring.

-Ask about Organica for flower beds and especially for the lawn.
-Their Lawn Booster is the best organic product on the market for controlling weeds in the lawn, including crabgrass.
+Ask about Corn Gluten for flower beds and especially for the lawn a known organic control for annual weeds, including crabgrass.

 Don’t care about organic products?
 We also carry Preen for the garden and Fertilome Lawn Food plus Crabgrass Weed Control for the lawn.

 Fertilize shrubs, perennials, and lawns

 When is the best time to fertilize in the spring?

 Trees – February or March, or at least before they leaf out.
 We carry spikes and granular fertilizers.
 If trees have been in the ground longer than 5 years, they probably don’t need to be fertilized.

 Shrubs – March or April.
 If pruning, that is a good time to fertilize.

 Perennials – March or April as you see them starting to pop up out of the ground.